greeniot/CC3200-Sample/README.md

 ### Using the Accelerometer

 The board comes with some sensors.
 There is the temperature sensor (called `tmp006`), which is available at the address 0x41, and an accelerometer (`bma222`) at 0x18.
-In this sample we will use the accelerometer as it is far easier to use for demo purposes (the latency and accuracy for manipulating temperatures is quite difficult to manage).
+In this sample we will use the accelerometer as it is far easier to use for demo purposes (the latency and accuracy for manipulating temperatures are quite difficult to manage).

-**Warning** As there is an overlap in the address register we can't use the yellow and green LED together with the accelerometer.
+**Warning** As there is an overlap in the address register we can't use the yellow and green LED together with the accelerometer (remember that almost all pins are multiplexed).
 Consequently, we will only use the red LED from now on.

-For using the accelerometer we will include the *Wire.h*.
+To read out the accelerometer sensor we include the header *Wire.h*.
 Also we should put the code we write to read from the accelerometer in a new file.
-We will call this *accelerometer.cpp* with the header *accelerometer.h*.
+We will call it *accelerometer.cpp* with the header *accelerometer.h*.
 Initially, our code looks as follows:

 ```C
 #include <Wire.h>